Illinois offers faculty and staff the opportunity to add an international component to their course work through short-term study abroad programs.

 The Centers for Disease Control and Prevention (CDC) is an online resource that offers information on vaccinations, medicines, and other health and safety suggestions for specific destinations.
 Illinois recommends encouraging students to consult the CDC prior to your departure date as some countries may require advance immunizations.

-Prior to departure, Illinois also recommends encouraging students to consult their personal physician about any health concerns they may have based on their medical history and communicating concerns about any conditions with you and the Office of International Safety and Security.
+Prior to departure, Illinois also recommends encouraging students to consult their personal physician about any health concerns they may have based on their medical history and communicating concerns about any conditions with you and International Safety and Security.

 Student Safety Abroad